durbank/ELA-model/Docs/Methods.md

 ## Methodological principles

+Changes in a glacier's size and extent are fundamentally related to the mass balance of the glacier.
+An annual mass surplus (when net accumulation exceeds ablation) leads to glacier growth, while a deficit leads to glacial retreat.
+Such transitions can be visually drastic, with some glaciers changing by kilometers in response to minor perturbations in climate.
+Comparisons of changes in glacier length or area can give a rough qualitative sense of the relative magnitude of climate change, but are inadequate for truly quantitative analyses.
+Such factors are not only affected by changes in glacier mass balance, but also by internal dynamics, the geographic setting of the glacier, and similar variables.
+A more direct measure of climate than glacier area or length changes is the concept of the equilibrium line altitude (ELA).
+The ELA is the boundary between the accumulation and ablation zones on a glacier and represents the elevation at which the annual amount of mass added through accumulation exactly equals the annual amount of mass lost through ablation [@cuffey_physics_2010].
+As a direct measure of annual glacier mass balance, the ELA facilitates explicit comparisons of climate in space and time by avoiding strong dependencies on glacier dynamics and by integrating the myriad variables that can drive changes in climate into a single metric.

 This research presents a method to reconstruct ELA estimates based largely on physical relationships, while only requiring estimates of bed topography, glacier length, and glacier width.
+The ELA model also generates intermediate results of continuous modeled bed topography, ice surface elevation, and glacier width along the length of the glacier.
+An added strength of this model is such intermediate outputs allow for increased diagnostics on model performance or troubleshooting.
+This ELA model is similar in simplicity to field-based, geomorphic methods such as the toe-to-head area ratio (THAR) or accumulation area ratio (AAR) [@benn_mass_2000], but more physically-based rather than relying purely on empirical correlations.
+This method can equally apply to existing glaciers or paleo-glacier extents where glacial moraines are adequately preserved.
+The model is largely derived from a simple linear glacier-length model presented in [@oerlemans_minimal_2008], with modifications specific to quantifying ELAs and ELA changes.
-This necessarily requires numerous simplifying assumptions, which ignore some details pertinent to individual glaciers.[^confused1]
+The limited model inputs necessarily require simplifying assumptions that ignore selected details pertinent to individual glaciers.
 Such details can be significant for some applications (e.g. dynamic modeling of glacier response, higher order surface energy and mass balance modeling, etc.), and other methods would be better suited to these circumstances.
 The proposed model is specifically intended to estimate the ELA of snow-fed, clean ice, temperate glaciers with relatively simple bed and areal geometries.
-This ELA model is similar in simplicity to field-based, geomorphic methods such as the toe-to-head area ratio (THAR) or accumulation area ratio (AAR) [@benn_mass_2000], but more physically-based rather than relying purely on empirical correlations.

-[^confused1]: '...ignore selected details...', as you decided which one can be ignored here.

-The ELA model also provides analytical constraints on the error associated with model outputs.[^errors1] Such uncertainties help determine the significance and reliability of results, and are unfortunately not always adequately accounted for in paleoclimate research [@tarasov_data-calibrated_2012]. [^errors2]
+The ELA model also provides analytical constraints on the error associated with model outputs.
+Such uncertainties are fundamental in determining the significance and reliability of results, but rigorous physical uncertainties of ELA estimates are rarely presented in paleo-glacier research, either because such uncertainties are difficult to assign for geomorphic methods like THAR and AAR or because higher order models are sufficiently complex to challenge error propagation.
 Uncertainty estimates in this study are calculated based on Monte Carlo simulations of bootstrapped residuals of the input parameters.
 These uncertainties give insight into the range of plausible ELA values based on both uncertainty of input parameters and the ability of the model assumptions to accurately represent those inputs.

-[^errors1]: This is key!
-Could you add '..physical uncertainties...' somewhere??

-[^errors2]: '...are fundamental..., but rigorous phyiscal uncertainties of ELA estimates are rarely presented in paleo-glacier research, because.....', some statement that 'physical uncertainties' are very hard to assign for THAR and AAR based ELAs and some of the applied models are of higher order, making error propagation complex...or something like that.
-Also, careful, as for example Andrew Macintosh's group gives 'physical errors', so does the U Maine group, but those are exceptions... so should we mention this somehow?

 ### Balance equation